-Author has written 21 stories for Harry Potter, and Evangelion.
+Author has written 23 stories for Harry Potter, Evangelion, and Avatar: Last Airbender.

-Update as of 18/5/17: Yeah time to give up the ghost, I'm never finishing Milk.
+Update as of 18/5/17: Time to give up the ghost, I'm never finishing Milk.
 Turns out I actually burn out fairly hard with sufficiently dark stories.
 Lesson learnt.

 I'm a twenty-odd-year-old Australian; I've been writing HP fanfic since May of 2013, although I was called Two Four Twelve until that Halloween.